cs3org/reva/changelog/unreleased/tree-efficiency1.md

-Enhancement: Use more efficient ReadDir method in loop.
+Enhancement: Use more efficient ReadDir method in loop

 Use a more efficient implementation from the library with ReadDir and save an additional stat call with that in a for loop over all dir content.